How to Run an Ethereum Node (Step-by-Step Guide)

 sudo -u prysm-validator mkdir /home/prysm-validator/validator

-Step 3: Download the Prysm.sh
+#Step 4: Download the Prysm.sh script

 Now, download the Prysm.sh script for the validator client and make it executable:

-sudo -u prysm-validator curl https://raw.githubusercontent.com/prysmaticlabs/prysm/master/prysm.sh --output /home/prysm-validator/bin/prysm.sh
+sudo -u prysm-validator curl https://raw.githubusercontent.com/OffchainLabs/prysm/master/prysm.sh --output /home/prysm-validator/bin/prysm.sh

 sudo -u prysm-validator chmod +x /home/prysm-validator/bin/prysm.sh

-Step 4: Import the Validator keys
+#Step 5: Import the validator keys

 Transfer the keys:

-scp -r validator_keys user@server-ip:/home/prysm-validator
+scp -r validator_keys <user>@<server-ip>:/home/prysm-validator

 Change ownership and permissions: